Events

 Counting

-You can verify, that an event was recorded a specific number of times
+You can verify that an event was recorded a specific number of times

 IEventRecording<MyClass> recording = sut.Record().Events();